 When you’re booked on one of Ethiopian’s B787s, there’s no way to know upfront which kind of Business Class product you will get (angled versus full lie-flat seat).
-This review only covers the fully lie-flat Business Class seat, which is identical to the one that is installed on United Airlines B787s and Qatar Airways’ A330 planes.
+This review only covers the fully lie-flat Business Class seat, which is identical to the one installed on United Airlines B787s and Qatar Airways’ A330 planes.

 The soft cushioned seat has a pitch of 78 inch (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
-The seat width is 22 inch (56 cm), which is comfortable but not among the widest in the industry.
+The seat width is 22 inch (56 cm), which is comfortable but not among the industry’s widest.

-Each seat features its own 15,4 inch HD TV, which can be controlled by either a handset in the armrest or by directly touching the screen.
-Below the TV monitor, you find a drawer which is large enough to store your laptop, and a footrest which becomes part of the flatbed once the seat is fully reclined.
+Each seat features its own 15,4 inch HD TV, controlled by either a handset in the armrest or by directly touching the screen.
+Below the TV monitor, you find a large enough drawer to store your laptop and a footrest, which becomes part of the flatbed once the seat is fully reclined.

-The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).
+The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman than the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).

 The seat goes fully flat (180 degrees recline), but again, your sleep comfort will depend on the seat you choose: except for the bulkhead seats in row 1 (which come with large ottomans), the footrests are too narrow for a good night’s rest.

 What are the best Business Class seats on Ethiopian’s B787s?

-All seats in the cabin are excellent for those travelling with a companion because of the 2-2-2 layout.
+All seats in the cabin are excellent for those traveling with a companion because of the 2-2-2 layout.

-The bulkhead seats in row 1 feature a much larger footrest as compared to all other seats, so these are the seats you want to fly (and sleep) in, although proximity to the galley and lavatory may cause some light noise disturbance from time to time.
+The bulkhead seats in row 1 feature a much larger footrest than all other seats, so these are the seats you want to fly (and sleep) in, although proximity to the galley and lavatory may cause some light noise disturbance from time to time.